Rose Wilder Lane: Early career, marriage and divorce

 During these years, Lane, keenly aware of her lack of a formal education, read voraciously and taught herself several languages.
 Her writing career began around 1908, with occasional freelance newspaper jobs that earned much-needed extra cash.
-In 1913 and 1914, the Lanes sold farm land in what is now the San Jose/Silicon Valley area of Northern California.
-Conditions often required them to work separately to earn greater commissions and of the two Lane turned out to be the better salesperson.
-The marriage foundered as there were several periods of separation and eventually an amicable divorce.
+In 1913 and 1914, the Lanes sold farmland in what is now the San Jose/Silicon Valley area of Northern California.
+Conditions often required them to work separately to earn greater commissions and of the two, Lane turned out to be the better salesperson.
+The marriage floundered as there were several periods of separation and eventually an amicable divorce.
 Lane's diaries reveal subsequent romantic involvements with several men in the years following her divorce, but she never remarried and eventually chose to remain single and free of romantic attachments.

 The threat of America's entry into World War I had seriously weakened the real estate market, so in early 1915 Lane accepted a friend's offer of a stopgap job as an editorial assistant on the staff of the San Francisco Bulletin.
 The stopgap turned into a watershed.
 She immediately caught the attention of her editors not only through her talents as a writer in her own right, but also as a highly skilled editor for other writers.
-Before long, her photo and byline were running in the Bulletin daily, churning out formulaic romantic fiction serials that would run for weeks at a time.
+Before long, her photo and byline were running in the Bulletin daily, churning out formulaic romantic fiction serials that ran for weeks at a time.
 Lane's first-hand accounts of the lives of Henry Ford, Charlie Chaplin, Jack London and Herbert Hoover were published in book form.

 Later in 1915, Lane's mother visited San Francisco for several months.
 Together they attended the Panama–Pacific International Exposition.
 Details of this visit and Wilder's daily life in 1915 are preserved in Wilder's letters to her husband in West from Home, published in 1974.
 Although Lane's diaries indicate she was separated from her husband in 1915, her mother's letters do not indicate this.
 Lane and her husband are recorded as living together with him unemployed and looking for work during her mother's two-month visit.
 It seems the separation was either covered up, or had not yet involved separate households.